smislam/securely-share-secrets/README.md

     * Generate the private key: `openssl genrsa -out client-one-private.pem 4096`
     * Generate the public key: `openssl rsa -in client-one-private.pem -out client-one-public.pem -pubout`
 * Upload the Certificates to the S3 Bucket
-* Check your email for AWS SNS message with S3 presigend URL.
-The URL is valid for 30 minutes.
+* Check your email for AWS SNS message with S3 presigend URL
     * ![image](encrypted-secret-email.PNG "Example SNS Credentials email from AWS")
     * ![image](encrypted-secret-content.PNG "Example SNS Credentials message content from AWS")
-* Invoke the API Gateway endpoint for the new decrypted Secrets Manager entry to be created
+* Invoke the API Gateway endpoint so that a new decrypted Secrets Manager entry is created
-* Verify that the new Secret is created
+* Verify that the new Secret is created in AWS Secrets Manager
 * ![image](resulted-secret.PNG "Example of the two secrets")

 ## Considerations
 * Rather than creating a new secret each time, *client* could update existing secrets.
-Remember, this may require an application reboot based on your usecase.
+Remember, this may require an application reboot based on your setup.
 * I didn't include Secret Rotation workflow in this example.
 If you have secret rotations, you will need to automate the process to run from those events.
 * There are many opportunities to simplify this solution
     * Perhaps use Step Functions for these workflows.